Sharp Increase In Gun Suicides Signals Growing Public Health Crisis

 Suicide prevention groups partner with the gun industry

 Gottlieb's group and other gun industry-related organizations, including the National Shooting Sports Foundation, have joined the effort to raise awareness of the risks.
-A growing number of people in culture say this is a personal issue.
+A growing number of people in gun culture say this is a personal issue.
 They've seen friends, family and customers die of suicide.

-Robin Ball, a gun store and shooting range owner, appeared in a training video designed to educate people in the gun industry, and potential gun buyers, about suicide-prevention.
+Robin Ball, a gun store and shooting range owner, appeared in a training video designed to educate people in the gun industry, and potential gun buyers, about suicide prevention.
 In 2015 she experienced gun suicide firsthand when a customer shot himself to death at her shooting range.

 "It's not something I want our staff to ever go through again," Ball said.
 Now she says her employees are better trained and much more cautious when selling a firearm.
 "I'll have an employee who will say, hey, the hair on my neck is standing up, I don't want to do this [gun] transfer."